 Staff will never leave a pupil having an asthma attack unattended.
 If the pupil does not have their inhaler to hand, staff will send another member of staff or pupil to retrieve their spare inhaler, or the school's emergency inhaler.
-In an emergency situation, members of school staff are required to act like a 'prudent parent' - known as having a 'duty of care'.
+In an emergency situation, members of school staff are required to act like a 'prudent parent' (i.e. making careful and sensible parental decisions intended to maintain the child's health, safety and best interests).